-“When booking a room, call the hotel directly, and you may have more room to negotiate," she said.
-"A chain’s 1-800 booking number is usually working offset rates. … Also, check online and compare the two rates.
+“When booking a room, call the hotel directly, and you might have more room to negotiate," she said.
+"A chain’s 1-800 booking number is usually working off set rates.
+Also, check online and compare the two rates.
 Often, the lowest price is an online special you can only get by booking online.”

-Pavini added another tip that we hadn’t even heard of yet: “Request a corner hotel room to potentially get more space for the same price.”
+“Request a corner hotel room to potentially get more space for the same price," she said.

-Pavini also had some great advice on how to save money on car rentals.
-“Most rentals companies start offering the weekly discount rate when you rent for a minimum of five days,” she said.
-“It may be worth it to rent the car for longer than you need just to qualify for this discount.
+“Most rentals companies start offering the weekly discount rate when you rent for a minimum of five days,” Pavini said.
+“It might be worth it to rent the car for longer than you need just to qualify for this discount.
 I have done this myself and received a better rate for the week rental.”

-Kyle Stewart, travel editor for UPGRD.com, The Trip Sherpa and more, books lots of cheap international trips using an easy method he calls “1+1=3.”
+Kyle Stewart, travel editor for UPGRD, the Trip Sherpa and more, books cheap international trips using an easy method he calls “1+1=3.”

-“Airlines often compete on certain routes and markets with other carriers,” he explained.
-“If you search flights for July 24 to August 1 from Pittsburgh to Chang Mai, Thailand, you will find the cost to be around $1,600.
+“Airlines often compete on certain routes and markets with other carriers,” he said.
+“If you search flights for July 24 to August 1 from Pittsburgh to Chiang Mai, Thailand, you will find the cost to be around $1,600.
 However, if you fly into another city and add a completely separate itinerary, you can save lots of money.”

 “Remember that seats open up 330 days (11 months) ahead of time,” he said.
 “Book one-way awards exactly on the date that your seats open up for your outbound flight, and then another one-way award for your return trip home, however many days or weeks later from the outbound.”

-Discovering a new city on your own can be an adventure, but it can also put a damper on your budget.
-Use the power of a group to reduce your own travel costs.
+Discovering a new city on your own can be exciting, but it can also put a damper on your budget.
+Use the power of a group to save on vacations.